It seems like every year, there’s a trendy new business model that managed services providers (MSPs) are told to adopt if you want to, well, survive.

 - The client’s line of business

 “I might be a VP of marketing, sales, operations, or finance, and I need you to speak my language.
-My pain point might be that I need more leads, so I need you to talk about top of funnel, lead progression, predictive analytics.”
+My pain point might be that I need more leads, so I need you to talk about the top of the funnel, lead progression, predictive analytics.”

 - The client’s geographic location